fraenkel-lab/OmicsIntegrator/example/README.md

 ===============================
-garnet+forest examples
+Omics Integrator Examples
 ===============================

 This directory includes sample datasets **and test scripts** that can be used to run your own data analysis or test out the scripts with existing data.
 We divided the examples based on tissue of origin.

 Files in the `a549` directory will enable you to run garnet + forest on your system.  `test-tgfb-data.py` is a script that will run both garnet + forest, or show you how to just run forest on a single dataset.

-If you want to test out garnet + forest without providing epigenetic data, then you can run `build-dnase-matrix.py` in the `dnaseClust` directory (for human) or `build-murine-fib-matrix.py` in the `murineFib` directory (for mouse).
+If you want to test out Omics Integrator without providing epigenetic data, then you can run `build-dnase-matrix.py` in the `dnaseClust` directory (for human) or `build-murine-fib-matrix.py` in the `murineFib` directory (for mouse).

 a549/
 ----